nickbrandt/GitLab/doc/user/project/integrations/overview.md

 ![Recent deliveries](img/webhook_logs.png)

+### Uninitialized repositories

+Some integrations will fail with an error `Test Failed.
+Save Anyway` when you attempt to set them up on uninitialized repositories.
+This is because the default service test uses push data to build the payload for the test request and it fails because there are no push events for the project.

+To resolve this error, initialize the repository by pushing a test file to the project and set up the integration again.

 ## Contributing to integrations

 Because GitLab is open source we can ship with the code and tests for all